bewt85/AwsCertificateManagerDemo/README.md

 [The first template](cf_simple.yml) sets up a load balancer with an autoscalling group of servers behind it.
 There is no connection encryption in this example.

-To give it a go just download [the template](cf_simple.yml), go into the AWS CloudFormation console and ...
+To give it a go just download [the template](cf_simple.yml), go into the AWS CloudFormation console, create a new stack, select the option to upload the CloudFormation template to S3 and give it `cf_simple.yml`.

+You then need to give your new stack a name (e.g. `simple`).
+I've also created a parameter for an SSH key which will be loaded

-More to follow
+--- More TODO